-Emotions and thoughts left me confused, and feeling very guilty for even questioning God, the Bible, my faith.
+Emotions and thoughts had me confused, and feeling very guilty for even questioning God, the Bible, my faith.

 There were moments in those last months that I found myself scared to even close my eyes – I just knew that God was going to strike me dead while I slept, and I would not be here for & with Rick . . . just because I had questioned Him.